ronkow/python-for-data-practitioners/README.md

 ### INSTALLING MINICONDA AND JUPYTERLAB
 For a much better IDE and learning experience, we recommend using [JupyterLab](https://jupyter.org), an IDE that runs in a web browser.
 We also recommend installing
-[conda](https://docs.conda.io/en/latest/) for managing virtual environments and [pip](https://pypi.org/project/pip/) for installing other Python packages.
+[conda](https://docs.conda.io/en/latest/) to be used for managing virtual environments and [pip](https://pypi.org/project/pip/) to be used for installing other Python packages.

 The two-step installation process will be as follows:
 - Download and install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution).
-By installing Miniconda, you will install the latest version of Python (version 3.13.5 at the time of writing this guide), conda and pip at the same time.
+Miniconda is one of two Python distributions (a collection of Python packages) from [Anaconda](https://www.anaconda.com/).
+By installing Miniconda, you will install the latest version of Python (version 3.13.5 at the time of writing this guide), conda, pip and a number of other packages.
 - Install JupyterLab using pip.

 At this point, you may be wondering: What is a [virtual environment](https://docs.python.org/3/library/venv.html)?
 What is a [Python packages](https://pypi.org/)?
 What is Miniconda?
 Let's first proceed with our installation.
 We will explain these terms along the way.

-When Miniconda is installed, you will see the following two applications (screenshot from Windows 10):
+When installation of Miniconda is complete, you will see the following two applications (screenshot from Windows 10):

 <kbd>
 <img src="./images/miniconda3.png" width="260" alt="Python IDLE">